Welcome to the Witches Wynd 2021

 How did Witches Wynd get started?

 Witches Wynd (that second word is pronounced “why-nd,” rhymes with “kind”), was begun by Exchange Place volunteer Billee Moore nearly thirty years ago.
 Vacationing in Scotland with her husband in the early 1990s, they took an evening tour that featured spooky stories while they walked through cemeteries and “wynds,” which we would call alleys.
 Upon returning to Kingsport, she adapted the idea for Exchange Place, and it became an instant hit.
 Under normal circumstances, with only a limited number of spaces, it sells out quickly.
-But 2020 is hardly a normal year, so due to COVID-19, this year’s virtual version will be available to everyone!
+We are still battling with Covid-19, so this year’s virtual version will be available to everyone!

 If you are having trouble accessing the video or making a donation, please contact email@example.com.
 Please allow 12 hours for response.